 If you choose this theme, you will need to submit an experiment idea that makes use of the Astro Pi's camera.
-For the first time, this year you will also be able to select what type of photography you undertake: you can use the near-infrared camera (with a red optical filter) or the visible-light camera.
-It is important to note that your entire threehour experiment will run on one Astro Pi only, so you cannot use both the near-infrared and visible-light cameras.
+You will also need to select what type of photography you undertake: you can use the near-infrared camera (with a red optical filter) or the visiblelight camera.
+It is important to note that your entire three-hour experiment will run solely on one Astro Pi, so you cannot use both the near-infrared and visible-light cameras.
 Use of the Astro Pi's sensors is optional for 'Life on Earth' experiments.

-If you are conducting a 'Life on Earth' experiment, you should not use the Astro Pi's LED matrix, as light from the LEDs can spoil the photographs you capture.
+If you are conducting a 'Life on Earth' experiment, you must not use the Astro Pi's LED matrix, as light from the LEDs can spoil the photographs you capture.
 The LED matrix will be disabled during 'Life on Earth' experiment deployment to prevent this from happening.

-Design your experiment together
+3 Design your experiment together